ConveningMoon/FullStackWeb/README.md

 - `backend/` - Django backend application
 - `frontend/` - Next.js frontend application
 - `docker-compose.yml` - Docker Compose configuration to run backend and frontend

-## Additional Information

-For any questions or issues, please refer to the project documentation or contact the project maintainers.